Digestive Glands: Definition, Function, Diagram, Examples

 • Emulsification of Fats by Bile: Bile from the liver emulsifies fats, preparing them for digestion.

-• Absorption Processes of Nutrients, Enzyme-Specific: It is ensured that all nutrients will be completely digested and absorbed due to enzymes from both the pancreas and intestines.
+• Absorption Processes of Nutrients, Enzyme-Specific: It is ensured that all nutrients are digested and absorbed due to enzymes from both the pancreas and intestines.

 There are many disorders which affect the digestive glands and thus affect their functioning, leading to digestive disorders.